PHart3/colimits-agda/Colimit-code/README.md

     witness of the right inverse of `postcomp`.

-- The `Map-Nat/` folder contains a proof that the equivalence of Theorem 12 is natural both in diagrams and in coslice objects.
+- The `Map-Nat/` folder contains a proof that the equivalence of Theorem 15 is natural both in diagrams and in coslice objects.

   - The file `Map-Nat/CosColimitMap00.agda` contains the definition of the action of our pushout construction on maps of diagrams.
-    This action is defined in Section 5.4 of our paper.
+    This action is defined in **Section 5.4** of the paper.

-  - The file `Map-Nat/CosColimitPstCmp.agda` contains the proof of Lemma 13 of the paper.
+  - The file `Map-Nat/CosColimitPstCmp.agda` contains the proof of **Lemma 16** of the paper.
 (The first naturality square, arising from post-composition with coslice maps.)

-  - The file `Map-Nat/CosColimitPreCmp.agda` contains the proof of Lemma 14 of the paper.
+  - The file `Map-Nat/CosColimitPreCmp.agda` contains the proof of **Lemma 17** of the paper.
 (The second naturality square, arising from pre-composition with diagram maps.)

 - The `Main-Theorem/` folder gathers all data of the desired